 I’ll do a full overview of my haircare routine soon, when I’ve tried a few more things out!

-Some of the mentioned products were provided for review, which did not affect my opinion.
+Some of the mentioned products were provided for editorial consideration, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially, thank you!
 For more information, see Disclosure Policy.